fiwareTorinoUnit/fiware-Torino/README.md

 Installation steps are provided within each directory

 ## License
-Software in this repository is licensed under the Apache v2 license
+Software in this repository is licensed under the MIT license

 ## Contact
 Politecnico di Torino: silvia.chiusano@polito.it